jejacobs23/HNSCC-WES-SNV-Workflow/README.md

 - SM: This is the sample identifier.
 This is the unique name given the the individual sample.
 GATK tools treat all read groups with the same SM value as containing sequencing data for the same sample, and this is also used for the sample column in the VCF file.

 **Step 2) Merge BAM files**
-Picard tools -- utilizing java -- is used to take the individual alignemnts from each of the WES lanes and merge them into one complete .bam file.
+Picard Tools -- utilizing Java -- is used to take the individual alignemnts from each of the WES lanes and merge them into one complete .bam file.
 Separate merges were carried out for the tumor and matched normal samples.

 ```
 #for n lanes